7-day case counts on Southern Kenai Peninsula

 Read the updated CDC statement here, and speak to your healthcare provide regarding your personal healthcare needs in regards to getting a second booster.
-Second boosters are offered Sundays and Mondays, and appointments are required.
+Second boosters are offered Thursdays and Fridays, and appointments are required.
 Scroll to appointment button below to make an appointment.

-The Centers for Disease Control and Prevention (CDC), with unanimous support from the CDC Advisory Committee on Immunization Practices (ACIP), recommends that children 5 to 11 years old be vaccinated against COVID-19 with the Pfizer-BioNTech pediatric vaccine, made available by FDA Emergency Use Authorization.
+The Centers for Disease Control and Prevention (CDC), with unanimous support from the CDC Advisory Committee on Immunization Practices (ACIP), recommends that children 6 months and older be vaccinated against COVID-19 with the Pfizer-BioNTech or Moderna pediatric vaccine, made available by FDA Emergency Use Authorization.
 (Read more about Emergency Use Authorizations here.)

-Appointments are available for children ages 5-11 years old on Sunday Monday at the Vaccine and Test Clinic at 4201 Bartlett Street.
+Infants and toddlers under 5 years of age are asked to make appointments at their primary care clinic.
+Appointments are available for children ages 5-11 years old on Thursdays and Fridays at the Vaccine and Test Clinic at 4201 Bartlett Street.
 These appointments are for the first of a pediatric two dose series of Pfizer-BioNtech.
 A parent or guardian must be present at the appointment and sign the consent forms.
 The child should not come if they are experiencing any sudden or unexplained COVID-like symptoms, or if they have recently been exposed to someone with COVID-19.
 An appointment for the second dose of this two dose series will be made during the time of the first visit.